mattikl/redux-list-reducer/README.md

 implementation simple.
 For simple data models it succeeds in this, as can be seen in the [example app](https://github.com/mattikl/redux-list-reducer/tree/master/example).

-However, for larger applications the correct approach seems to be normalizing nested API objects, then placing each object in its own context reducer, and the list reducers contain IDs to these objects. [flux-react-router-example](https://github.com/gaearon/flux-react-router-example) is an example of this using [normalizr](https://github.com/gaearon/normalizr).
+For larger applications the correct approach seems to be normalizing nested API objects, then placing each object in its own context reducer, and the list reducers contain IDs to these objects. [flux-react-router-example](https://github.com/gaearon/flux-react-router-example) is an example of this using [normalizr](https://github.com/gaearon/normalizr).
+This can be accomplished in placing list items in a separate reducer and storing their IDs in the list reducer.

 I have yet to see any reducer factory gain widespread usage.
 It looks like the primary design goal is to keep reducers so simple that no factories are needed. [redux-crud](https://github.com/Versent/redux-crud) is an example of a library that provides standard actions and reducers for Redux CRUD Applications, and you can also wrap its recuder in your own reducer.